ymd-h/gpu-array-js/README.md

 - Non Single Element `get()` / `set()`

+The size of data must be multiple of 4 bytes, so that "f16" `NDArray` must have even elements.

 ## 5. Dependencies
 - [petamoriken/float16](https://github.com/petamoriken/float16) (MIT License)
   - For `Float16Array`.
 Once [this proposal](https://github.com/tc39/proposal-float16array) (Stage 3) become available, we will replace.